stranger1902/myParserSQL/README.md

-# myParserSQL
+# Parser SQL

-Python implementation of an SQL Parser based on the Parsing Theory, in particular:
+Python implementation of a Parser SQL based on the Parsing Theory, in particular:
-- it can analize the sintax of a query
-- it generates the AST of the query
+- it analizes the sintax of a query and generates the relative AST
-- it can, eventually, beautify the query
+- it can, eventually, beautify the query from AST

 ## Table of Contents